 5. Support independence as they become more confident

-What fun swimming games do you play with your baby in the swimming pool?
+What fun water games do you play with your toddler and babies in the swimming pool?